Military mascot: Royal Regiment of Scotland

-Two Shetland Ponies named Cruachan and Islay are used as regimental mascots for the Royal Regiment of Scotland.
-There have been three Shetland pony mascots in the Argyll and Sutherland Highlanders, all called Cruachan (IV).
-The pony and his mate are looked after by a "Pony Major" whose duties include their welfare and leading Cruachan during his many appearances at Highland games, fairs, military parades and annual Edinburgh Tattoo.
-The first, Cruachan I (1929 - 1939), formally became the Regimental Mascot in 1929 when he was presented to the 1st Battalion, The Argyll and Sutherland Highlanders by Her Royal Highness Princess Louise, Duchess of Argyll.
+Two shetland ponies named Cruachan and Islay are used as regimental mascots for the Royal Regiment of Scotland.
+There have been three shetland ponies mascots in the Argyll and Sutherland Highlanders, all called Cruachan (IV).
+The shetland pony and his mate are looked after by a "pony Major" whose duties include their welfare and leading Cruachan during his many appearances at Highland games, fairs, military parades and annual Edinburgh Tattoo.
+The first, Cruachan I (1929 - 1939), formally became the Regimental Mascot in 1929 when he was presented to the 1st Battalion, The Argyll and Sutherland Highlanders by Princess Louise, Duchess of Argyll.
 The third Cruachan retired in 2012 and will be replaced by the fourth.
 After the Scottish regiments merged to become constituent battalions of the Royal Regiment of Scotland, Cruachan was adopted as the regimental mascot.
 The current mascot is Cruachan IV.

-In July 1928, HRH Princess Louise, Colonel-in-Chief of the Argyll and Sutherland Highlanders, visited the 1st Battalion at Shorncliffe.
-Before leaving, Her Royal Highness intimated that she wants to make some presentation to the Battalion to mark her visit and asked what the officers and men would like.
-It was suggested that if she presented the Battalion with a mascot, such as a Shetland pony, they would constantly be reminded of their Colonel-in-Chief.
-Princess Louise was delighted with the suggestion, and a few days after her return to London, she wrote saying that she had already seen the Shetland pony which she will propose to give to the Battalion.
+In July 1928, Princess Louise, Colonel-in-Chief of the Argyll and Sutherland Highlanders, visited the 1st Battalion at Shorncliffe.
+Before leaving, she intimated that she wants to make some presentation to the Battalion to mark her visit and asked what the officers and men would like.
+It was suggested that if she presented the Battalion with a mascot, such as a shetland pony, they would constantly be reminded of their Colonel-in-Chief.
+Princess Louise was delighted with the suggestion, and a few days after her return to London, she wrote saying that she had already seen the shetland pony which she will propose to give to the Battalion.
 The Shetland was the smallest pony in Lady Hunloke's herd and because of this was known as "Tom Thumb".
 In accepting the gift, it was suggested that the Battalion rename the pony with a more imposing name.
 With Lady Hunloke's approval, the Battalion named him Cruachan after Ben Cruachan, an iconic mountain in the regiment's namesake lieutenancy of Argyll and Bute.
 Rather appropriately it was also the battle cry of the Clan Campbell, of which the Duke of Argyll was Chief.